jeremysouthgate/e28/mymusic/README.md

 <https://www.w3schools.com/tags/ref_av_dom.asp>

 ## Notes for instructor
++ 3 Pages: Home, Discover, Play

++ LocalStorage: stores current_time of song so that a refresh begins at the same position.

++ API: the Discover/Collections Page draws the collections from the mock-DB.

 + Right now, only one song is played.
 P4 will implement "playing through" an album or playlist.

 + I will also break down these main components into futher sub-components -- code is a little too messy